Being prepared for Graduate and professional programs

 - Certain LACC courses are recommended to help you prepare for completing entrance requirements for Medical School, Pharmacy School, or other professional programs, including the MCAT or PCAT.
 Currently, we recommend that students take:

-- For students pursuing a B.S. degree – Two of the following courses to cover the Diversity Requirement: GERO360D Cognitive and Physical Changes in Aging, GERO430D Pallative Care and Chronic Illness, HE465D International Health or HST484D Health, Medicine and Gender in Historical Perspective.
+- Other useful coursework includes GERO360D Cognitive and Physical Changes in Aging, GERO430D Pallative Care and Chronic Illness, HE465D International Health or HST484D Health, Medicine and Gender in Historical Perspective.

 - The Association of American Medical Colleges (AAMC) has a great website to help pre-professional students prepare for the rigors of Medical School and information about the MCAT can be found here.